PlatformLab/HomaModule/README.md

   measured (Homa's 99-th percentile latency is usually better than TCP's mean latency).
 Here is a list of the most significant functionality that is still
   missing:
+  - The incast optimization from Section 3.6 of the SIGCOMM paper has not been implemented yet.
+If you would like to test Homa under large incasts, let me know and I will implement this feature.
   - Socket buffer memory management needs more work.
 Large numbers of large messages (hundreds of MB?) may cause buffer exhaustion and deadlock.